MuhammadAbbas010/Blender_tut/README.md

-# Solid works projects repository
+# Solid Works

+Tutorials used:
+// update later with a better readMe file